 How Long Do Hamsters Live?
 Adulthood

 When a Syrian hamster reaches the age of 12 weeks (3 months old), it is considered fully mature.
 This indicates that the hamster is sexually mature as well as having achieved or is very near to reaching its full length.
 Syrian hamsters are the biggest of all hamster species, and there will be significant size changes between the newborn hamster you got from the pet store and the adult hamster in your cage.

 What Factors Impact The Syrian Hamsters Lifespan?

-A hamster’s typical lifespan will be influenced by a variety of circumstances.
+A hamster’s typical lifespan and how long do hamsters live will be influenced by a variety of circumstances.
 The following are some of the factors you should be aware of:

 - Digestive issues: Among the causes of digestive disorders in hamsters include bacterial infections, stress, and nutritional concerns.
 Diarrhea is one of the most prevalent digestive system diseases in hamsters and can be caused by a variety of conditions.
 Diarrhea in hamsters is commonly referred to as a “wet tail.”
 Another typical digestive issue in hamsters is constipation.

 - Teeth problems: If hamsters are not properly cared for, they can develop dental issues.
 Or if they do not have access to chewing material.
 Hamsters have teeth that grow throughout their lives.
 They must grind them down by gnawing.
 If this does not occur, the teeth may get overly long, resulting in abscesses.